salimamukhit/CS336-P1/README.md

 --------------------     INI Information    ---------------------

-A full INI consists of these parameters:  (Comments are not filtered, so remove before use) Also a newline character is required to be at the end of the last line.
+A full INI consists of these parameters:  (Comments are not filtered, so remove any before use) Also a newline character is required to be at the end of the last line.
 ```
 ServerIP=107.180.95.33